 “I applied to several companies at a higher level, negotiated my pay and received multiple offers,” said The Mechanic.
 “I leveraged the offers against each other, and ultimately came out with an offer that was double my former salary.”

-They now work as a senior software engineer and make over $120,000.
+She now works as a senior software engineer and makes over $120,000.